statusengine/worker/docs/Env.md

 Statusengine Worker is able to read the configuration from a config file or environment variable.
-If both is present the values from the configuration gets used as preferred values.
+If both is present the values from the configuration file gets used as preferred values.

 | Priority | Source               | Comment                                                        |
 |----------|----------------------|----------------------------------------------------------------|